Is Silicone Recyclable? ♻️

 1. Get your recycling equipment ready

 Remember, doing this procedure is messy.
 While doing this, you can put everything you use in the recycling process under a cloth.
-This is to contain the silicone flakes and prevent it from making its way to your important supplies like water when washing.
+This is to contain the silicone flakes and prevent them from making their way to your important supplies like water when washing.
 In the next step, I will discuss what you might need.

 2. Pulverise silicone for recycling